 What I’m writing here is not the future for sure; the knowledge of the future lies in the future.
 This is how I imagine the future expecting history to repeat itself.

-Everyone treats us bad here, even the Arabs of non-Muslim origins!
-Yes they’re here too.
+Everyone treats us bad here, even the non-Muslim Arabs.
+Yes! they are here as well.
 They thought that the government is only after the Muslims, but the government took all the Arab Christians and the Yazidis and the Ex-Muslims along with the Muslims to the camps.
-They gave them supervisory roles over the Muslims to help them run the camps better.
-It’s so unfortunate that people don’t seem to appreciate the lessons we learn from history.
-That they couldn’t see that when a government views certain people that have a certain skin color or a national origin as suspicious, society will eventually treat them with suspicion as well.
+They gave them supervisory roles over the Muslims to divide us.
+It’s so unfortunate that people don’t seem to learn from history.
+They couldn’t see that when a government views certain people that have a certain skin color or a national origin as suspicious, society will eventually treat them with suspicion as well.
 And there’s nothing you can do to not be treated without that suspicion.
 I can’t wake up in the morning and decide to wash out my Arab looks, nor I can decide that I wasn’t born and raised in Iraq.
-Me and any kids that I may have will be treated as suspects until proven otherwise.
+Any kids that I may have will be treated as suspects until proven otherwise.
 That’s probably why I haven’t declared myself in the national Muslim/Arab registry as an atheist for that I would be ashamed to live with myself having added to the legitimacy of the propaganda that is segregating Muslims and Arabs from the rest of the society.

 Since no one has paid for the wall, Trump has now declared that he’d make ISIS pay for it, his crowds still chanted his name.
 He instructed the army to set up the Arab camps near the borders so that the Muslims would work on building the wall.